zacanger/niddesa/text/generated-translations/mahaniddesa/12-sinhala-google.md

 Natthahumaya "means many other truths which are many nonsense Or not.
 "Except for the sign, it is the constant in the world."
 It tells the only truth in the world that is often taken for granted other than the signal.
 Declares.
 Uses.
-Nirvana is the antidote to suffering
+Nibbana is the antidote to suffering
-Nirvana is the so-called abstinence from lust, which removes all defilements Repeat or tell the same truth.
+Nibbana is the so-called abstinence from lust, which removes all defilements Repeat or tell the same truth.
 The truth of the road is the theoretical truth.
 Suffering How is the antidote to annihilation and the Aryan octagonal path, ( (12-7) Paragraph 1 (ii) should be applied)